JTRamirez/BRMS-Walkthrough/modules/part-one-whats-a-rule-engine-anyway.md

 <!--
 {
-"name": "awesome-first-module",
+"name": "part-one-whats-a-rule-engine-anyway",
 "version" : "0.1",
-"title" : "My Outlearn Module",
-"description" : "This module will grow to be the best module ever", "homepage" : "https://github.com/outlearn-content/outlearn-modules", "freshnessDate" : 2015-07-08,
+"title" : "Part I: What's a Rules Engine, anyway?", "description" : "A high-level summary of the function and purpose of a rules engine.", "homepage" : "https://github.com/outlearn-content/outlearn-modules", "freshnessDate" : 2015-07-08,
 "license" : "CC BY 4.0"